Thinning polyurethane before applying is important for several reasons.

 Tips for Thinning Polyurethane for Your Spray Gun

-Keep in mind, there are a few different important techniques you should use to help thin out your polyurethane the most effectively which majorly depends on the type of varnish you using for spraying.
+Keep in mind, there are a few different important techniques you should use to help thin out your polyurethane the most effectively which majorly depends on the type of varnish you use for spraying.

 The best paint thinning techniques understand that thinner needs to be applied carefully to products like polyurethane to ensure the best and cleanest application and mixing of the product.

 Start by using a clean stirring stick or ruler.

 Never, ever shake the can of polyurethane; that can add air bubbles that hide inside your thinner and eventually cause the decomposition of the chemical bonds of your thinner.

 Instead, slowly pour and mix the polyurethane and thinner together and stir in an eight motion, scraping material from the bottom and sides and stirring until the polyurethane has a uniform, running texture that’s not quite watery but is much thinner than how you began.

 Keep these additional tips in mind depending on the type of thinner you’re using.

 Important Things to Keep in Mind When Spraying Polyurethane